-Therefore as sample means get closer to the control means, the closer to zero the Percent Effect becomes and the sample is considered nontoxic, as control and treatment reproduction rates do not significantly differ.
-When smaller sample means are compared to the control means, the percent effect becomes closer to 100, and the sample is considered toxic.
-In the CEDEN and SWAMP datasets used to calculate toxicity for 303(d) listings, a two-tiered approach is applied to evaluate toxicity.
+Therefore, as sample mean values get closer to control means, the closer to zero the Percent Effect becomes and the sample is considered nontoxic, as control and treatment reproduction rates do not significantly differ.
+When sample means are smaller than control means, the percent effect becomes closer to 100, and the sample is considered toxic.
+Higher C. dubia reproduction sample test results therefore result in lower percent effect, or a sample that calculates closer to nontoxic.

+The CEDEN and SWAMP datasets used to calculate toxicity for 303(d) listings applied a two-tiered approach to evaluate toxicity.
 The first is a hypothesis-testing approach comparing the organisms in the samples to the responses from the controls using a t-test statistical comparison.
-The second tier is a comparison to a threshold value that is 20% less than the control response.
-A site is considered toxic if the t-test is significant above an alpha value (0.05), and if the percent effect value is larger than the evaluation threshold.
-An analysis of the CEDEN data shows that the percent effect value used is 100 minus the calculated percent effect value (referred to as Percent Control) with a threshold value of 80.
-Therefore, any Percent Control less than 80 does not pass the second tier.
+The second tier is a comparison to an evaluation threshold value (Equation 2) that is 20% less than the control response (where the control response is assumed to be 100%).
+An analysis of the CEDEN data shows that the calculated threshold value is 100 minus the calculated percent effect value (referred to as Percent Control) with an evaluation threshold value of 80.
+Therefore, any Percent Control less than 20 (resulting in a calculated threshold value less than 80) does not pass the second-tier test.
+A site is considered toxic if the t-test shows that sample means are significantly lower than control means (p-value ≤ 0.05), and if the calculated threshold value (100 - percent effect value) is less than the evaluation threshold value (80%).3

-The magnitude of variability in sample results and laboratory dilution water based on the intercalibration study were used as the basis for determining the ranges of effects in this study.
-The values chosen for variability were based on the percent effect concentrations in the Laboratory water to apply to the individual test controls.
-The percent effect concentrations for Copper Spiking and Runoff were chosen to represent potential variability in environmental samples.
-The percent effect concentrations summarized in Figure 1 of the SMC Toxicity Testing Laboratory Guidance Document were used to calculate the standard deviation from the mean in Laboratory, Copper Spiking, and Runoff treatments.
-The three levels of variability two for the sample and one to the control are described below:
+Figure 1 presents the graphical results from Round 1 of the SMC Intercalibration study; the data from the Ceriodaphnia reproduction test (surrounded by dashed outline in the figure) were used to quantify variability for application to the sample data for the current analysis.
+The range of effects that was applied to the data from the eight sample sites were determined using the magnitude of variability from (A) sample results, and (B) laboratory dilution water controls.
+The percent effect concentrations from each laboratory summarized in Figure 1 of the SMC Toxicity Testing Laboratory Guidance Document were used to calculate the standard deviation from the mean in Laboratory, Copper Spiking, and Runoff treatments.
+The resulting three levels of variability, two for the sample results (A) and one for the control water (B), are described below:

-1) Adjust sample values to reach a percent effect of +/-23% based on Runoff treatment

-2) Adjust sample values to reach a percent effect of +/- 46% based on Copper Spiking treatment

-3) Adjust control values to reach a percent effect of +/-22% based on Laboratory control
+- A. The environmental samples were examined using the standard deviation of percent effect concentrations found in Copper Spiking and Runoff treatment sample results. - 1.
+Adjust sample values to reach a percent effect of $\pm -23\%$ based on Runoff treatment. - 2.
+Adjust sample values to reach a percent effect of +/- 46% based on Copper Spiking treatment - B. Individual test controls were investigated using the standard deviation in percent effect concentrations observed in laboratory dilution water control results - 3.
+Adjust control values to reach a percent effect of +/- 22% based on Laboratory control

-These levels of variability were applied to the individual toxicity test data sets for the 8 sites where C. dubia reproduction toxicity experienced failure(s).
-Results from the application of the variability in the control and samples were then evaluated to determine if the treatment impacted the positive or negative result of the test and thus the potential status on the 303(d) list.
+These levels of variability were applied to the individual toxicity test data sets for the eight sites where C. dubia reproduction toxicity experienced failure(s).
+Results from the application of this variability in the control and samples were evaluated to determine if the treatment impacted the result of the test (pass or fail) and thus the potential status on the 303(d) list.